 The boatmen take you by dug-out canoe to Palumeu.
 On the way, a picnic lunch is served.
-If the water level permits, you can paddle parts of the trip yourself along the way in the traditional manner, so without outboard engine.
-Between arrival and dinner you have some leisure time.
+If the water level permits, you can try your hand at paddling in the traditional manner with the outboard engine turned off.
+You can enjoy a few hours leisure time between arrival and dinner.

 In the early morning, at dawn, we float downstream a bit on the river in the dug-out canoe to enjoy the awaking of the jungle in all peacefulness.
 After breakfast, we visit the Amerindian village Palumeu with the guide.
 You can purchase traditional handicraft directly from the villagers.
 In the afternoon, you fly back to Paramaribo.